notpresident35/awesome-learn-gamedev/README.md

 [How do I become a graphics programmer?](https://gpuopen.com/learn/how_do_you_become_a_graphics_programmer/) 💠🟪 - An overview of graphics programming and a collection of resources tailored to beginners learning graphics programming.

+[WebGLFundamentals](https://webglfundamentals.org) 💠🟪 - An introduction to WebGL, a web-based rasterization engine.
+WebGL is a good tool to use when learning the fundamentals before diving into more complex frameworks such as Vulkan or DirectX 12.

 [GPU Gems](https://developer.nvidia.com/gpugems/gpugems/contributors) - Three (3) free books by Nvidia about GPU programming and architecture.